-Nothing says Christmas like ‘The Nutcracker’, and this winter Fever is bringing a special candlelight concert performing some of the best music from the classic show.
+Nothing says Christmas like holiday jazz, and this winter Fever is bringing a special candlelight concert performing some of the most heartwarming and jazzy holiday tunes.
 This festive season, get cosy and get yourself in the holiday spirit by enjoying seasonal music expertly performed under twinkling candlelight.
 Admire a stellar performance of “Let It Snow, Let It Snow, Let It Snow!”, “Have Yourself a Merry Little Christmas” and “I’ll Be Home for Christmas”, and feel it usher in all the good feelings that arrive with the most special holiday of the year.
 Find your tickets here.

-Christmas certainly isn’t Christmas without the festive markets popping up in the city during the winter months and St Enoch’s Christmas market is back.
-The much-loved event at St Enoch Square is bringing us one step closer to the big day with over 50 seasonal chalets serving up the likes of bratwurst sausage, crepes, Dutch pancakes and Belgian chocolates, as well as the popular Ranch Bar.
-Visitors can also treat themselves to a warming Hug in a Mug of Gluhwein or a decadent hot chocolate with lashings of cream and topped with marshmallows.
+Christmas certainly isn’t Christmas without the festive markets popping up in the city during the winter months to lighten up the season.
+The much-loved events at St Enoch Square and George Square are bringing us one step closer to the big day with a myriad of seasonal chalets serving up the likes of bratwurst sausage, crepes, Dutch pancakes and Belgian chocolates, as well as a Festive Bar.
+Visitors can also treat themselves to a warming Hug in a Mug of Glühwein or a decadent hot chocolate with lashings of cream and topped with marshmallows.
 Just like previous years on George Square, visitors will be able to go ice skating on the central ice rink from December 1.

-One of Scotland’s highly anticipated events having run for over a century, the favourite festive extravaganza is returning to Glasgow this winter and with it being cancelled last year due to the pandemic it’s expected to be a good ‘un.
-The popular Irn-Bru Carnival is coming back to the SEC Centre from December 22 to January 16, but be quick to grab tickets.
+One of Scotland’s highly anticipated events having run for over a century, the favourite festive extravaganza is returning to Glasgow this winter, and it’s expected to be a good ‘un.
+The popular Irn-Bru Carnival is coming back to the SEC Centre from December 22 to January 14, but be quick to grab tickets.
 Packed with thrill rides like the 40m high Starflyer and Midnight Express Matterhorn, plus family rides, children’s rides, games, stalls and an inflatable play area for children, it will no doubt be an unmissable event in the festive calendar for all.

 Fairy lights aren’t the only thing lighting up the city this season.
 Ready to drift away from all your worries?
-Well, hang tight as Fever have the solution with their ferry impressive jazz candlelight concerts at the splendid ship, the Glenlee, which will ignite your Christmas spirit, if it’s not already there.
+Well, hang tight as Fever have the solution with their ferry impressive candlelight concert at the splendid ship, the Glenlee, which will ignite your joy if it’s not already there.
 A classical music concert in candlelight filled with the most famous movie soundtracks like you’ve never heard before will be lighting up people’s days on December 22, where you can expect a number of your favourite film scores to be brought to the stage by a string quartet.